Indicated a person who lived near an abbey or worked in an abbey, from Middle English abbeye

 Means either "black" (from Old English blæc

 ) or "pale" (from Old English blac

-Habitational name from Blidworth in Nottinghamshire, which was named with the Old English given name Blīþa
+Originally indicated someone from the town of Blidworth in Nottinghamshire, which was derived from the Old English byname Blīþa

 From a nickname for a person with blue eyes or blue clothing.

-From any of the places in England called Bolton, meaning "house settlement".
+From any of the many places in England called Bolton, derived from Old English bold

 Occupational name for a peasant farmer, from Middle English bonde

 From Middle English boneire